 It is only the owner of the copyright who may do these things or authorize others to do so.

-Copyright Law is a complicated area of the law.
-The information here sets out copyright law basics in a very general and broad manner.
-You will need to refer to the copyright law in your own country to obtain specific information on what rights and privileges exist in the copyright law that applies to you and your creations, and how to legally use the content of others.
+Copyright law 101 attempts to demystify this complicated area of the law.
+The information in this article sets out copyright law basics in a very general and broad manner.
+You’ll need to refer to the copyright law in your own country to obtain specific information on what rights and privileges exist in the copyright law that applies to you and your creations, and how to legally use the content of others.

 Copyright Law and Intellectual Property